USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 **Step 2-8: View the Control Measure Equations.** Click on the `Equations` tab on the View Control Measure window to see information associated with the cost equations for the selected measure.
 An example of this tab is shown in Figure {@fig:equations_tab_of_view_control_measure_window}.
 If the measure does not use a cost equation, this tab will be blank.
 The table at the bottom of the `Equations` tab shows the **Equation Type** (the same type is repeated in every row), in addition to the **Variable Name** and **Value** for that variable.
 The fields of the `Equations` tab are shown in [Table 3-4](#control_measure_equations_tab_table).

 Each type of equation uses a different set of variables.
-CoST supports fifteen different types of cost equations.
+CoST supports fourteen different types of cost equations.
 Additional types of equations may be added in the future.
 For more information on the equations and their input variables, see the [Documentation of Cost Equations in the EPA's Control Strategy Tool (CoST)](https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution).
 The appropriate form of the equation will be used in conjunction with the specified values to compute the total cost of applying the measure to the source for the specified pollutant and cost year.

 Do not click `Close` after examining the Equations tab as this will close the View Control Measure window, which we will use for the next step.